tracyreed/profitwisesucks.com/README.md

 - Trang, 90:19-22 Feb 4, 2022

-So she never had authorization.
-I agree.
+So she and I agree that she never had authorization.

 A "bill of particulars" was produced showing all of her personal expenditures on the company account.
 As far as I can tell, she was unable to produce authorization or a business case for any of them.

 This is just a sampling.
-There is so much more in her [deposition](/Deposition of Trang Reed - Transcript - Full - VI[1][2][1].pdf){:target="_blank"}.
-You would think this would be an open and shut case, right?
-But I believe that her attorney knew that he could make such a huge complicated mess out of the tax matters thanks to Heistein's work that we could never afford to see the matter through to completion.
+There is so much more crazy financial behavior in her [deposition](/Deposition of Trang Reed - Transcript - Full - VI[1][2][1].pdf){:target="_blank"}.
+You would be forgiven for thinking this should be an open and shut case, right?
+But I believe that her attorney knew that he could make such a huge complicated mess out of the tax matters thanks to Heistein's work that his client could freely tell the truth about her activities and even we could never afford to see the matter through to completion.

 Heistein's name was mentioned SO MANY TIMES throughout the matter and we aren't even done yet.
 We even had one particular deposition where I was called upon to